 Extensive damage during the Second World War required major rebuilding in the late 1940's and early 1950's when many of the buildings that can be seen today were constructed.

 Knight and Lee had a shop here ever since 1865, it was founded by Jesse Knight and Herbert Soden Lee, it was destroyed in 1941 during the Blitz, but was rebuilt and re-opened in 1956, it closed in July 2019.

 In 1979 Palmerston Road was closed to traffic and the present precinct was developed, around the same time Waitrose was built in Marmion Road.

-Today the Southsea Shopping Area is home to a mixture of national chain stores, smaller independent traders as well as a wide range of cafes, restaurants pubs and bars.
+Today the Southsea Shopping Area is home to a mixture of national chain stores, smaller independent traders as well as a wide range of bars, cafes, restaurants, and pubs.

 The section of Palmerston Road south of Osbourne Road has now also been closed to traffic, apart from delivery vehicles.
 Regular farmers markets and craft markets are held in the pedestrianised precinct.
 What shops are in Southsea?